zerosynclegacy/protocol/README.md

 ## Interested?

-Have a look at our [wiki](http://wiki.libzs.zerosync.org) for a detailed inside of libzs's use cases.
+Have a look at our [wiki](http://wiki.libzs.zerosync.org) for a client API and insight into to protocol setup.

 ## Links of interest